Drums and Wires: Production and style

 Drums and Wires was named for its emphasis on the sounds of guitars and expansive drums.
 The title was inspired by an illustration from The Beano depicting the comic dog Gnasher playing drums and "BOOM DADA BOOM" written above him.
-Partrige considered using the illustration for the cover, "but it was a silly idea and 'Drums and Wires' seemed to suit the sound of the record.
+Partridge considered using the illustration for the cover, "but it was a silly idea and 'Drums and Wires' seemed to suit the sound of the record.
 All drums and guitar strings."
 Lyrically, the album focuses on the trappings or titillations of the modern world, with several songs about submitting to external forces.
 Partridge's songs also centre on the impact of technology on human emotions.

 Musically, the album was described by Paste critic Lizzie Manno as featuring "a bold, drum-centric", "polychromatic", and "coltish" pop style, with "a skittish punk energy and fierce grooves".
 She went on to say its "off-kilter fusion of art rock and New Wave swells with Andy Partridge and Colin Moulding's mercurial pop yelps and pointed guitars", and that the addition of Gregory to the band lent the music "space for their transfixing guitar interplay".
 In the words of Chris Dahlen from Pitchfork, the band pursued "pure pop disguised as jittery post-punk, all played with teeth-chattering intensity", while Milenio writer Ernesto Herrera called the album a representative record of new wave.
 Editors at Trouser Press opined that it was a "spiky art-pop gem".
 Writing for Ultimate Classic Rock in 2019, critic Michael Galluci said the album is "45 or so minutes of art-rock" and argued that, "even today, Drums and Wires sounds like an unconventional work among the period's angular, arty and evolving New Wave."